aces/Loris-MRI/docs/scripts_md/DCMSUM.md

 ### md5sum($filename)

-Computes MD5 sum of a file and outputs a format similar to md5sum on Linux
+Computes the MD5 sum of a file and outputs a format similar to md5sum on Linux.

 INPUT: file name to use to computer MD5 sum